Just like in the general population, technology use by blind and partially sighted people is closely linked to age.

 Using ICT and mobile phones has become a key skill for everyday living, as well as education and employment.
 These technologies have the potential to be very empowering for blind and partially sighted people.
-Not just for younger people, but for older people who may spend more time at home.

 Research report on RNIB Smart glasses, which help people with very low vision to identify shapes, determine distance, and detect objects up to three metres away.